Quick Answer

-What to Do After a Basement Flood (Step-by-Step Guide)
+What Should I Do After a Basement Flood?

 A flooded basement is one of the most stressful things a homeowner can face.
 Whether it's from a burst pipe, heavy rain, sump pump failure, or a backed-up sewer — what you do in the first 24 hours can mean the difference between a manageable cleanup and a full-blown mold infestation.